AndrewKehr/Exercise/README.md

 ### Workflow Highlights

-* The GitHub Actions workflows are defined in `.github/workflows/`
+* GitHub Actions workflows are defined in [.github/workflows/deploy.yml](./.github/workflows/deploy.yml)
 * Secrets such as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `ECR_REPOSITORY_URI` are securely stored in GitHub
 * Automatic build and push of the Docker image to Amazon ECR